-I descended Matsumoto toge pass into the town of Kumanoshi and was surprised not to see better waymarks being so close to this popular mountain pass and also knowing there was a tourist office in the town.
-After walking through the old streets of Kumanoshi, the trail was literally along the beach which was really difficult to walk along because of the giant pebbles!
-Along the beach there were warning signs for the kite hawks because they’re known to swoop down and steal food.
-(I actually had this happen to me years ago when I was living in Japan.
-I was sitting on the beach in Kamakura eating a Haagen Daaz ice cream in a cup and a hawk swooped down and stole it out of my hands!)
+I descended Matsumoto-toge into the town of Kumanoshi and was surprised not to see better waymarks being so close to this popular mountain pass.
+After walking through the old streets of Kumanoshi, the trail apparently meanders along the beach (according to the mao) which was really difficult because of the giant pebbles and I don’t recommend it!
+There were warning signs along the beach for the kite hawks because they’re known to swoop down and steal food.
+(I actually had this happen to me years ago when I was sitting on the beach in Kamakura eating a Haagen Daaz ice cream and a hawk swooped down and stole the cup out of my hands!)

-Walking along the beach I went past the Shishi iwa lion rock, a designated National Treasure, but it’s a bit hard to see the lion face from the angle where I was on the beach, the picture might’ve been better from the road.
+Walking along the annoying pebbles on the beach I passed the Shishi-iwa lion rock, a designated National Treasure, but it’s a bit hard to see the lion face from the angle where I was on the beach, the picture would probably be better taken from the road, don’t walk along the pebbles!
 The next sight the trail passed was the Hananoiwaya 45m high rock which is said to be the gravestone of the mythological Goddess Izanami who gave birth to many Shinto deities.
 Opposite this rock shrine there was a michi no eki so I bought lunch and ate it there.

-I must admit, I knew today was going to be around 27km but I thought it was going to be an easy day walking along a road by the beach.
+I must admit, I knew today was going to be around 27km but I thought it was going to be an easy day walking by the beach.
 It actually became the most frustrating day of all!
-The path followed a sea wall for a few kilometres which was fine but then there was a lot of stopping and starting with the path along the sea wall suddenly disappearing and and having to rejoin the highway/forest path… then trying to find the path and waymarks.
+The path followed a sea wall for a few kilometres which was fine, but then often stopped and started when the sea wall suddenly disappeared so there was a lot of rejoining the highway/forest path/seawall.
+You could just stick to the road and plug in your earphones but it wouldn’t be the nicest walk.
 It seemed to take so much longer than it needed to.
 A few waymarks in key places would go a long way!!

-I finally crossed a bridge over the Kumanogawa river and was back in Shingu and paying my respects at Hayatama Taisha Grand Shrine.
-I was glad today was over but actually quite sad that I’d finished the Iseji path which (other than the last 15km) I thoroughly enjoyed.
+I finally crossed a bridge over the Kumanogawa river and was back in Shingu then paying my respects at Hayatama Taisha Grand Shrine.
+I was glad today was over but actually quite sad to finish the Iseji trail which I really enjoyed.
 I loved walking along the old small roads through villages, meeting the elderly locals, all of the scenic mountain passes, the white sand beaches, the incredible hospitality and delicious meals each day at the accommodations, and the sense of adventure.
 It’s hard to recommend this path if you don’t speak or read Japanese which is a real shame, but I hope someone will mark the trail so more people can walk it.